golang/website/_content/doc/go1.27.md

 Go 1.27 requires macOS 13 Ventura or later;
 support for previous versions has been discontinued.

-### Linux {#linux}
+### PowerPC {#ppc64}

 <!-- go.dev/issue/76244 -->

-On ppc64, the ABI has been migrated to ELFv2.
-This change has no effect for those building and running pure Go binaries.

-On ppc64, for maximum backward compatibility, existing users should explicitly disable cgo, external linking, and use the default build mode.
-That is, set `CGO_ENABLED=0` in the environment, and pass the option `-ldflags="-linkmode=internal"` to go build and similar.
-Linux ELFv2 support was added in 3.13, RHEL7 backported this support to its 3.10 kernel.
+On the big-endian 64-bit PowerPC port on Linux (`GOOS=linux` `GOARCH=ppc64`), the Go toolchain now generates binaries that use the ELFv2 system ABI.
+ELFv2 support requires Linux kernel 3.13 or later.
+RHEL7 backported this support to its 3.10 kernel.

-On ppc64, external linking, cgo, and PIE binaries are now supported.
-Using these features requires an ELFv2 compatible runtime (libc, kernel, and all linked and loaded libraries).
+Cgo, position-independent executables (PIE), and external linking are now supported.
+Using these features requires an ELFv2 compatible runtime (libc and all linked and loaded libraries).

+For programs that do not use cgo, the Go toolchain still generates static binaries with internal linking by default.
+For programs that have cgo options, if a static, pure-Go binary is needed, one can set the environment variable `CGO_ENABLED=0` when running `go build`.

 ## TODO